Art Simone

-Jack Daye (born 9 September 1992), better known by the stage name Art Simone, is an Australian drag performer best known for finishing as a runner-up on the first season of RuPaul's Drag Race Down Under.
+Jack Daye (born 9 September 1992), better known by the stage name Art Simone, is an Australian drag performer best known for finishing as a top four finalist on the first season of RuPaul's Drag Race Down Under in 2021, and as first runner-up in Drag Race Down Under vs. the World in 2026.

 Career

 Art Simone competed on the first season of RuPaul's Drag Race Down Under.
 During Snatch Game, she impersonated Bindi Irwin, an impersonation for which she was eliminated second in 9th place in a shock elimination.
-However, she returned to the competition two episodes later and ultimately place as a runner-up.
+However, she returned to the competition two episodes later and ultimately placed as a runner-up.

 Previously, she starred in the WOW Presents Plus series Highway to Heel.
 She has also been named Drag Performer of the Year and earned the title Queen of Australia.
 Art Simone has also appeared on The Bachelor Australia and in multiple commercials.

 Personal life

 Daye is from Melbourne and lives in Geelong, as of 2021.